radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/enduser-guide/04-search-pages.md

 ![](./media/image34.png)

-Please consult the ["Computed KPIs"](#computed-kpis) of this documentation for futher information regarding those KPIs.
+Please consult the ["Computed KPIs"](./05-kpi#computed-kpis) of this documentation for further information regarding those KPIs.

 ## How to apply filter in search pages

 Clicking on the magnifier upper right will list all the organisations, or will filter the result when the "form mode" or the "free search" mode have been used on top of the table.
 The "form mode" is the default filter which consist of a form to fill in with the search criteria.

 To use the "free search" mode, the end-user can click on "switch to free search", and then enter his criteria requested for the entity.
 This mode allows to build more complex queries using any attributes (including pre-computed KPIs) of the entities and relationships between entities.
 It helps the end-user to build its query by listing step by step all the options that are available to make the search filter more precise.

 Here are a few examples on organisations and on identities:

 In the two copyscreens below, the end-user is building his search criteria to list organisations from the finance division with identities having left the company and having members with access to SAP